King George V Gardens

 Read MoreKaluna Park

-Kaluna Park is a 5.2 hectare natural remnant of River Red Gum riverine bushland within easy walking distance from the city centre.
-It is bordered by the King River, a billabong and a levee bank, which separates it from Merriwa Park.
-The area has undergone extensive bush restoration since 1995 with regular ecological maintenance by…
+Kaluna Park is a 5.2-hectare natural remnant of River Red Gum riverine bushland, located within easy walking distance of Wangaratta’s city centre.
+Bordered by the King River, a billabong and a levee bank separating it from Merriwa Park, the reserve offers a peaceful nature escape close to town.
+Since 1995, the area has undergone extensive…

 Read MoreWangaratta Splash Park